JianxinLin28/Attendify/README.md

 Remember, whenever you upload a project, **delete the node_modules file**.
 Also, **delete the ios file and android file**.
 They are huge!
 After done that, name your project to 'Attendify_Student' and upload.
+**Do not** directly upload to other people's branch without their permission.

 ## How to contribute to our development?
 ### Understanding the structure